COCONUT: A coronal model with an energy decomposition strategy: Numerical algorithm

-The LLF solver can be considered as a special case of the HLL solver when $S_R$=$-S_L$, and it is generally more diffusive than the HLL solver.
 Given that MHD codes often suffer from non-physical pressure derived from the energy equation, and that the energy equation in Eq. (\ref{ExtendedDecomposision}) is no longer in conservative form, making the discretization error of the right-hand-side terms potentially a source of the instability, we improve the numerical stability by appropriately incorporating a portion of the LLF dissipation term into the HLL dissipation when computing the energy equation component of the inviscid flux, while retaining the original HLL solver for the other components to preserve higher accuracy.
 We have